LukeGrahamLandry/franca/devlog.md

   for now i guess just giveup on that and try again later when the normal stuff works.
 - need to forward declare func ids for recursion.
 - thats enough for 100/116 to pass on cranelift (comptime+runtime)
+- next problem is entry block args being floats instead of ints because i stopped using append_block_params_for_function_params. cause i want them to be ints so i dont have to deal with it but then it doesn't match signeture which it rightly complains about. doing that and then casting from float fixed another 6.
+- mandelbrot floats mask was wrong. lol `// TODO: HACK: wrong!!!!!!! size_of. -- May 3`.
+  when making the mask, i was always shifting by one for each tuple element even if it took up more slots. and it mostly didn't matter cause the only one where i passed a struct of floats was mandelbrot and that didn't do try to pass it to the compiler so it didn't matter that i wasn't using the float registers, cause both sides made the same mistake.
+- the 2 mutual recursion tests need forward declare. on asm i just look it up from the dispatch table but cranelift has fancy relocation stuff so why not use it. but im lazy and just want to see it work first so using table for now.
+- need to say right number of block params for @tagged, even tho they don't have Some(tuple_types).
+- emitting an unreachable and abandoning that block after you call something that returns Never.
+- fixed bc emitting StorePre of size 0 when assigning to a var from an if with a Never branch.
+- thats everything working except backtrace.

 ## small types on cranelift (May 15)